MicheleTobias/workshop-photogrammetry/README.md

  * What geographic scale do you need to work at?
 Are you interested in a global question, something hyper local like a beach, or something in between like a city or county?
  * How large are the objects or phenomena you want to detect?
 Are you identifying trees?
 Maybe small shrubs?
 Park benches?
  * What time scale are you working with?
 Do you just need one point in time?
 When is it?
 Do you want to understand this question over time?
 How often do you need images?
+ * What time of day are you interested in?
+Or do you need data at night?
  * What wavelengths will help you detect these objects or phenomena?
 Studies of plants often require infrared, for example.
  * What is your budget?
 Can you afford to pay for data or do you need to use open or free data sources.